Dan-Tran/Dan-Tran.github.io/index.md

 ### ViaSat

-I had the amazing opportunity to intern at ViaSat and helped modernized their email application that communicated over low bandwidth radio frequencies.
-I revamped the GUI, optimized existing functionality and code, and fixed driver related bugs.
+I had the amazing opportunity to intern at ViaSat and modernized their email application that communicated over low bandwidth radio frequencies.
+The application was horribly outdated and recieved complaints from customers, but I revamped the GUI, optimized existing functionality and code, and fixed driver related bugs, improving support for FTP and POP3.
+Because of this, the rennovated application meets the customers' criteria and is pleasing and easy to use.

+### Amazon Web Services

+I had the amazing opportunity to intern at Amazon Web Services and worked on the Elastic Beastalk Dataplane Team which deals with the platforms offered.
+I expanded an internal platform service used to keep track of platform information to include additional metadata about the platform's installed software to fully describe a platform and fixed their tracker that tracks information about the packages used in the platforms.
+I also improved the documentation workflow by automating the generation of said documentation.